Richmond leaders brace for budget fallout from COVID-19 pandemic

 In addition to the short-term fallout, Gray and others on the council said they expect the crisis will require significant amendments to next year’s budget.

-Stoney’s pitched his spending plan for the fiscal year beginning July 1 in early March.
+In early March, Stoney pitched his spending plan for the fiscal year beginning July 1.
 His $782.6 million proposal included millions in new spending for schools and paving, as well as raises for city employees.
-Now, millions in taxes those initiatives hinge on likely won’t materialize.
+Now, millions in taxes that those initiatives hinge on likely won’t materialize.

-The council was slated to begin deliberating the plan last week, but canceled a series of work sessions because of a ban on gatherings of more than 10 people.
+The council was supposed to begin deliberating the plan last week but canceled a series of work sessions because of a ban on gatherings of more than 10 people.
 Its staff is still trying to coordinate fully remote meetings so the council can begin revising the proposal based on new revenue estimates when they are available.

 The budget process has been contentious in recent years.
 This year, the circumstances will require greater collaboration, said Kristen Larson, the 4th District councilwoman.